ubc/charts/ipeer-ubc-cwl-login/README.md

 -  Helm charts to wrap and deploy iPeer CakePHP ver 1.1.3
 -  Seamless OneLogin SAML integration with UBC CWL
 -  Configurable `values.yaml`, `deployment.yaml` to manage environment-specific parameters
--  **🚀 ADVANCEMENT:** Deployment templates that extend OneLogin SAML with UBC CWL authentication while preserving the iPeer CakePHP app logic.
+-  **🚀 ADVANCEMENT:** Deployment templates that extend OneLogin SAML with UBC CWL authentication while preserving the iPeer CakePHP app logic without the need of rebuild its image.

 ## Features

-- Plug-and-play OneLogin SAML support, via Helm
+- Plug-and-play SAML support using OneLogin, enabled through Helm deployment.

-- Externalized secrets and certs
+- Secrets and certificates managed securely via Vault, integrated with Helm values for clean and centralized secret handling.

-- Clean separation of auth layer via Kubernetes
+- Clean separation of the authentication layer from the core iPeer application, maintained through Helm templates and charts.

+- Helm-powered integration of UBC CWL authentication, seamlessly integrating and routing the login flow—without modifying the core iPeer CakePHP codebase.

-- **⚠️ IMPORTANT:** Zero modifications are made to the original iPeer CakePHP source code or its built-in Access Control List (ACL) system, which uses AROs (Access Request Objects) and ACOs (Access Control Objects) to manage permissions and access control.
+⚠️ IMPORTANT: This solution makes zero modifications to the original iPeer CakePHP source code or its built-in Access Control List (ACL) system.
+The ACL continues to use AROs (Access Request Objects) and ACOs (Access Control Objects) to manage permissions and access control in a structured, hierarchical manner.

 ![alt text](image-2.png)